ciroandrealeonetti/third-project-server/README.md

 -  **Signup:** As an anonymous user I can sign up on the platform so that I can start creating and managing tournaments.
 -  **Login:** As a user I can login to the platform so that I can access my profile and start creating and managing tournaments.
 -  **Logout:** As a logged in user I can logout from the platform so no one else can use it.
--  **Profile Page**: As a logged in user I can visit my profile page so that I can access the edit page and see the list of tournaments I have created.
+-  **Profile Page**: As a logged in user I can visit my profile page so that I can access the workouts I created and edit them.
 -  **Excercises List Page**
+-  **Excercise Details Page**

 # Client / Frontend